OuYaMing/OuYaMing.github.io/_pages/about.md

 # 🔥 News
 ---
 <div style="max-height: 150px; overflow-y: auto; font-family: Times, serif; font-size: 11.5pt;">
-2026.4.29: &nbsp; I successfully completed my doctoral defense and was awarded the Outstanding Graduate of Beijing and the President's Award of UCAS (the highest award for graduate students)🎉🎉
+2026.4.29: &nbsp; I successfully completed my doctoral defense and was awarded the Outstanding Graduate of Beijing and the President's Scholarship of UCAS (the highest award for graduate students)🎉🎉
 <br>
 2026.4.28: &nbsp; 🎉A paper accepted by TIM!
 (Cooperate with PolyU)😊
 <br>